Surviving Cancer:

-I’m launching a research-focused consulting service for people who have been diagnosed with a serious disease, and one where while there is no current solution, substantial research is being done and trials conducted.
+There’s nothing wrong with just going along with your oncologist’s advice.
+In fact, if statistics indicate that the standard of care outcome is likely to be positive — recovery with a good quality of life — you don’t need or want my services.
+Therapies are constantly improving.
+If however your diagnosis is dire, or the treatment likely to mean significant adverse changes in your quality of life, and you are willing to put effort and financial resources into your recovery, I may be able to help you.
 My skill is uncovering crucial, difficult-to-get information through interviews and AI.
 I’m offering to help those of you dealing with a dire diagnosis by finding who is doing the most promising research relevant to your condition.
-I’m also here, should you want it, to help you with advice on diet, sleep, exercise and other important lifestyle considerations.
+I’m also available, should you want it, to help you with advice on diet (gut health), sleep, exercise and other important lifestyle considerations.
 Cancer can be a lonely journey.
 I’ve been through it twice so I know.
-I am offering to be good company, a shoulder to lean on, a good listener, on what is a difficult journey.
+I am offering to be good company, a shoulder to lean on, a good listener, but most of all a crucial ally in a search for solutions based on science-based research and results.
+The struggle to survive will likely be challenging and difficult.

-Thirty-four years ago, in my mid-thirties, I was diagnosed with non-Hodgkin’s Lymphoma (stage 4a which means it was in my bone marrow, 52 tumors throughout my body including one in my mesentery that was 15 x 22cm).
-It was considered incurable.
-In fact, I was told by my oncologist that of the thousands of people diagnosed every year with the form of lymphoma I had, there was only one documented case of survival that he was aware of.
+My two cancer journeys; stage 4a non-Hodgkin’s Lymphoma and prostate cancer, Gleason score of 7.
+The lymphoma, at the time, before the advent of Rituxan, was considered incurable.
+Stage 4a means the disease had migrated to my bone marrow.
+I had 52 tumors throughout my body including one in my mesentery that was 15 x 22cm.
+I was told by my oncologist that of the thousands of people diagnosed every year with the form of lymphoma I had, there was only one documented case of long term survival that he was aware of.
 It was in the hospital getting experimental treatment for lymphoma that I taught myself how to paint.
-And five years or so ago I was diagnosed with prostate cancer.
+And seven years or so ago I was diagnosed with prostate cancer.
 That was successfully resolved by radio implants after an experimental treatment with a modified virus developed in Japan proved helpful but ultimately unsuccessful.

 I’ve mentioned my diagnosis from time to time in Heron Dance over the last three decades and readers have frequently been in touch to tell me of their recent diagnosis.
 Lately this has become more and more common.
 Some months it occurs several times.
 I’m often asked for any advice I might have.
 I’ve put many, many hours over the years into sharing how I survived and forwarding research that might be helpful.

-Now, as I look for ways to generate revenue to keep Heron Dance going while I work on books of my art and the ancient poetry of Zen and Taoist hermit monks, I’ve decided to offer my experience and research skills to no more than two readers considering or undergoing treatment for a potentially life-threatening diagnosis.
+I’ve decided to offer my experience and research skills to no more than two readers considering or undergoing treatment for a potentially life-threatening diagnosis.
 I also plan to publish a free Substack on subjects related to cancer and using AI to research emerging treatments.
-I’ll publish on anything with any real potential to be helpful.
+I’ll publish on anything that has the real potential to be helpful.

-Though I use the word cancer, these research techniques apply equally to other life-threatening diseases such as Alzheimer's, ALS, etc. If you have one of these diseases and want to talk, please reach out.
+Though I refer mostly to cancer, these research techniques apply equally to other life-threatening diseases such as Alzheimer's, ALS, etc. If you have one of these diseases and want to talk, please reach out.
 For those who are diagnosed and want to be made aware of options, I offer the following consulting and research services:

 Research Into Survival Rates By Those Undergoing The Prevailing Standard of Care